• Skip to primary navigation

 Shortbread Cookie

-Since there are so few ingredients, be sure to accurately measure each ingredient.
+Since there are so few ingredients, be sure to accurately measure.
 If possible, use a digital food scale and measure the ingredients by weight rather than by volume.

-If you don't have a scale, one of the most important ingredients to get right is the flour.
-First, fluff up the flour, gently spoon the fluffed up flour into a measuring cup with a spoon, then level off the top of the measuring cup by removing the excess flour with a knife.
+If you don't have a scale, one of the most important ingredients to correctly measure is flour.
+To do this, first, fluff up the flour.
+Then, gently spoon the fluffed-up flour into a measuring cup with a spoon, and level off the top by removing the excess flour with a knife.

 Swiss Meringue Buttercream